 In accordance with our clients’ requirements, our experts integrate solutions from various workflow manufacturers, or we develop our own proprietary solutions.

-With our subsidiary CEITON, we have completely redesigned workflow components and integrated them with PPS components.
-While workflow components define the “what” and “how” of a task within a process, the PPS components (in this case: scheduling) determine the “when” and “who”.
+With the CEITON system from our subsidiary, expertplace solutions, we have completely redesigned workflow components as digital process automation and integrated these with resource scheduling and production planning.
+While workflow components define the “what” and “how” of a task within a process, resource scheduling determines the “who” and “when”.

-When it comes to integrating workflows and PPS, a number of tasks have to be fulfilled in order to be able to create a functioning and practical solution:
+By using CEITON to digitize your workflows, a number of criteria are fulfilled to create a functioning and practical solution:

 Business processes that are dominated by people are characterised by the following aspects: